sreid7/RedHat-RH124/README.md

 To save the file a different way, type "vi myfirstfile" to get into the file.
 Type another word within the file and click "ESC, SHIFT (for :), wq!

+To delete an entire line, type "d".

+To undo deletion or any changes, type "u".